dvrpc/ipd/docs/index.md

 ipd_summary[ipd_summary == 0]
 ```

-## 8- Counts by indicator {#eight_a}
+## 8a.
+Counts by indicator {#eight_a}

--The number of census tracts that fall in each bin.
+The number of census tracts that fall in each bin.
 Count census tracts by indicator and bin.
 Reorder factor levels so that "Well Below Average" appears before "Below Average," and the like.
 <br>

 ```r